Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 **Project Goals:**

-1. To reduce the uncertainty of rain-driven flood estimation in the upper reaches of the Severn catchment.
+1. To reduce the uncertainty of rain-driven flood estimates in the upper reaches of the Severn catchment.
 2. To quantify the differences between the CEH-GEAR and HadUK-Grid within a river catchment.

 ## **Headline Findings**